3141592654/csci389hw2/README.md

 ## Style note

-The header files used an indenation of 2 and we used an indentation of 4 for our implementation.
+The header files used an indenation of 2 spaces.
+We used an indentation of 4.

 ## Cache Design
 We decided to use an unordered_map container for the internal hash table of pointers to the stored values.
 We also used another unordered_map to keep track of the amount of memory used by each item added to the cache.